4 Intimate Nights with Beyoncé: Critical response

-Erika Ramirez of Billboard magazine wrote, "There aren't many artists in the world that can pull off a 90-minute set in Stuart Weitzman heels and leave a beyond packed audience satisfied to the point of not needing an encore.
-But that's Beyoncé."
-Nekesa Mumbi Moody of ABC News wrote that though Beyoncé has nothing to prove at this point in her career, "even queens need to show what it means to be royalty", making reference to her performances on 4 Intimate Nights with Beyoncé.
-He added that the show was a "dazzling rebuttal" to all negative chatter revolving 4.
+Erika Ramirez of Billboard magazine wrote, "There aren't many artists in the world that can pull off a 90-minute set in Stuart Weitzman heels and leave a beyond packed audience satisfied to the point of not needing an encore."
+Nekesa Mumbi Moody of ABC News wrote that, "even queens need to show what it means to be royalty", and added that the show was a "dazzling rebuttal" to all negative chatter revolving 4.
 Moody concluded, "She put her track record up for display along with her new material with a subtle but undeniable message that she is not to be doubted, or counted against."
-Mike Wass of Idolator began his review by writing that "Beyonce never fails to amaze."
-He continued to praise her for "raising the bar for live entertainment with a flawless display", further writing, "The worldly pop icon's ability to bring new depth and texture to quality material is almost as impressive as her uncanny knack for connecting with the audience on an emotional level".
-Wass finished his review by making reference to Beyoncé performance of "I Was Here" – which lyrically revolves around leaving a mark on the world – by writing, "But the pop veteran can sleep easy.
-Mission well and truly accomplished."
+Mike Wass of Idolator wrote that her "new depth and texture to quality material is almost as impressive as her uncanny knack for connecting with the audience on an emotional level".

-Entertainment Weekly's Brad Wete wrote that the concerts proved that "Beyoncé's bigger than any ballroom."
-He continued, "[Beyoncé's] excellence is undeniable.
-Her quaking vocals beat her contemporaries and competes with legends', as does her dancing", and concluded, "I'm looking forward to seeing her in a bigger venue, where there's more space for her voice to soar, elbow room for her band to play, and room for her wild-child fans to dance."
-Dan Aquilante of the New York Post stated that after the Beyoncé's performances of the songs on 4 at the concerts, the album was to be rated a 10 out of 10.
-He further wrote, "Where tunes felt lackluster and flabby on the recording, Beyoncé injected a vibrancy in the new songs that boosted the material to be almost the equal to some of her best and biggest radio hits."
-Yolanda Sangweni of Essence magazine viewed the concert as a chance for Beyoncé to remind people that her "vocal chops" are what got her where she stands today as an artist, and concluded that Michael Jackson and Diana Ross would be very proud of Beyoncé's accomplishments and performances on 4 Intimate Nights with Beyoncé.
+Entertainment Weekly's Brad Wete wrote that, "[Beyoncé's] excellence is undeniable", however stating "I'm looking forward to seeing her in a bigger venue, where there's more space for her voice to soar, elbow room for her band to play, and room for her wild-child fans to dance."
+Dan Aquilante of the New York Post stated that, "where tunes felt lackluster and flabby on the recording, Beyoncé injected a vibrancy in the new songs that boosted the material."
+Yolanda Sangweni of Essence magazine viewed the concert as a chance for Beyoncé to remind people that her "vocal chops" are what got her where she stands today as an singer.